ui-extension

 val fragment = YourFragment()

-You can also easily set the entry animation for Fragment
+You can also easily set an entry animation for the Fragment

 The following example